-Strengthen the means of implementation and revitalise the global partnership for sustainable development sustainable Development Goal 17 concerns strengthening domestic and international cooperation on sustainable development and is a wake-up call to all states to fulfil their commitments.
-The SDGs are, among other things, based on the fact that poverty is one of mankind's greatest challenges and needs to be eradicated by 2030.
-Iceland's objective in international development cooperation is to contribute to the fight against poverty in the world and thus fulfil the political and moral obligations of Icelanders.
+PARTNERSHIPS FOR THE GOALS Strengthen the means of implementation and revitalise the global partnership for sustainable development is to contribute to the fight against poverty in the world and thus fulfil the political and moral obligations of Icelanders.
 To achieve the SDGs by 2030 the flow of capital to developing countries needs to be increased.
 Other factors are also important, such as capacity building and technical knowledge, trade and systemic issues.